VTTI/Driving-Environment-Detection/Readme.md

 ## Training & Testing

-We trained the network with  70/20/10 split for train/validation/test sets respectively and tested its performance on a test set that the network has never seen.
-The performance of the nnetwork is evaluated based on combination of its loss, F-score and accuracy curves for training and validation, and its performance on the same metrics with the test data.
+We trained the network on train and validation sets and tested its performance on a test set that the network never sees during training.
+The performance of the network is evaluated based on a combination of its loss, F-score and accuracy curves for training and validation, and its performance on the same metrics with the test data.
+Further, we also analyze the saliency maps of the calssified images to gather insights on the basis of classification.

+### Training and Validation

+#### Note on Loss funtion

+### Test

+### Saliency